pagekite/PyPagekite/doc/MANPAGE.md

      domain, using the given secret.
 A * may be used as a wildcard for subdomains or protocols.
 This is for static configurations, for dynamic access controls use the `--authdomain` mechanism.
+     The domain `unknown`, if configured, represents a backend of last resort for incoming requests with no other match.

    * <b>--authdomain</b>=`DNS-suffix`, <b>--authdomain</b>=`/path/to/app`, <b>--authdomain</b>=`kite-domain`:`DNS-suffix`, <b>--authdomain</b>=`kite-domain`:`/path/to/app` <br />
      Use `DNS-suffix` for remote DNS-based authentication of